Blaziken257/dkl3_jp/README.md

 # Donkey Kong GB: Dinky Kong & Dixie Kong disassembly

-This is a partial diassembly which builds a ROM of Donkey Kong GB: Dinky Kong & Dixie Kong (the Japanese GBC-only version of Donkey Kong Land III).
+This is a partial diassembly which builds a ROM of Donkey Kong GB: Dinky Kong & Dixie Kong (the Japanese GBC-only version of Donkey Kong Land III) with bug fixes and enhancements.
 This does not build the retail GB-only English versions.

+This is a work in progress; while there is already an English patch of the game that contains bug fixes and enhancements, it is a direct ROM edit, so this aims to have a proper disassembly of the patch.

+This branch does not changes related to translating the text; see the `tr_en` branch for that.

 # Building